 Please come prepared with a sturdy day pack, water, snacks, closed-toe hiking shoes or boots, sunscreen, first aid, and all other supplies to keep you safe and healthy on the trail.

 All participants must carry their own day pack and water and be comfortable hiking an average moving pace of 3 miles per hour.
 Please make sure you bring a minimum of 100 oz.
 (3 quarts) of water and trail snacks.
 Under-prepared participants may be denied access to this program.

-Reviewing the 1-through-5 Difficulty Ratings will help you evaluate your readiness to participate in this level-4 activity on the land.
-Electric Mountain Bikes of any class or type are not permitted.
+Reviewing the 1-through-5 Difficulty Ratings will help you evaluate your readiness to participate in this level-5 activity on the land.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.

 You Are Now Leaving the County of Orange Official Portal